Best Bass Fishing Rod and Reels Under $100 in 2018

 And although baitcasting reels are generally more challenging to cast than spinning reels, the Black Max reel features a MagTrax magnetic brake system that makes it easy to dial in the reel to reduce backlashes while still making long, accurate casts.

 The Black Max reel is paired with a moderate-fast action casting rod, made of 24-ton graphite which is perfect for pitching jigs and pulling crankbaits.
+Yeah, I said pulling crankbaits -- deal with it.
 The rod has stainless steel line guides with titanium oxide inserts that are ideal for use with braided line.

 The combo is available with either a one or two piece medium power 6'6" rod or a 7'0" medium-heavy power one piece rod, with all three options featuring the same Black Max reel.